My Sweeten Story: A Cozy Loft in a Converted School Building

 We have been living in this apartment in Cobble Hill, Brooklyn, since 2015.
 It was the first place we lived together, and it felt like a real 1980s loft, which Sue and I liked a lot.
 The previous owner was crafty—he’d installed his own kitchen cabinets, and the spirit of the place was very DIY.
 Sue works in Fin-tech and I am in interior design.
 We didn’t do much work when we first moved in, thinking it made sense to let the apartment evolve.

 The apartment comprises approximately 900 square feet.
 It had many vantage points, which our cat, who recently passed, really enjoyed.
-The neighborhood seems to have a lot of building conversions—a church here, a school there, made into residential apartments.
+The neighborhood seems to have a lot of industrial building conversions—a church here, a school there, made into residential apartments.
 Our building belongs to the latter group, and was converted more than 30 years ago.
 Visitors are often amazed at how wide the hallways are.
 That sort of space is not something you often encounter in NYC.

 Honing in on the shared lifestyle